-Archaeological and historical context: The historical references and archaeological excavations provide a picture of the continuity of occupation in Stobi.
-The remains of the Archaic (sixth century BC) and Classical period (fifth-fourth century BC), discovered by the excavations, point to the earliest periods of Stobi's history.
-However, the small quantity of finds from that time and the lack of historical records do not yet indicate much about the earliest settlement.
-The first historiography records that mention Stobi are provided by the Roman historian Titus Livy, and concern the period of the second century BC, when (in 197 BC) the Macedonian king Philip V defeated the Dardanians in the vicinity of Stobi.
-According to Livy, during the Roman conquests in Macedonia, Stobi became an important center for salt trading.
-In AD 69 Empreror Vespasian granted Stobi the rank of municipium and the right to mint its own coins.
-Salt trading and the strategic position between two rivers, on the cross-road of the ancient road along the Vardar valley and branches of Via Diagonalis and Via Egnatia, brought long-term prosperity from first to third centuries AD.
-Several buildings are dated to this period: the Theater, the first City Wall, Porta Heraclea, part of the Forum Romanorum, Casa Romana, the Synagogue and the water supply system.
-In 267/69 the city suffered from raids by Goths and Herules.
+Archaeological and historical context: The historical references and archaeological excavations provide an evidence of continuous occupation of Stobi rooting to the Archaic (sixth century BC) and Classical period (fifth-fourth century BC).
+The first historic records that mention Stobi are by the Roman historian Titus Livy, and concern the period of the second century BC, when (in 197 BC) the Macedonian king Philip V defeated the Dardanians in the vicinity of Stobi.
+According to Livy, after the Roman conquests of Macedonia, Stobi became an important center for salt trading.
+In 69 AD Empreror Vespasian granted Stobi the rank of municipium and the right to mint its own coins.
+Salt trading and the strategic position between two rivers on the cross-road of the ancient road along the Vardar valley and the branches of Via Diagonalis and Via Egnatia, brought to the city long-term prosperity between the first and the third centuries AD.
+Several monumental buildings in Stobi are dated to this period: the Theater, the first City Wall, the Gate of Heraclea, part of the Forum Romanorum, Casa Romana, the Synagogue and the water supply system.
+In 267/269 AD the city suffered from raids by Goths and Herules.
 After their devastating attacks, Stobi was rebuilt, but following a different urban model.
-Most of the building ruins visible today are dated to this period.
+Most of the ruins visible today belong to buildings dated to this period.
 In the fourth century AD Stobi became an important Christian center and seat of mighty bishops.
 In the fifth and sixth century, Stobi was the capital city of the Roman province Macedonia Secunda, but suffered from the raids of Huns, Ostrogoths, Avars and Slavs.
-An earthquake in 518 AD marked the end of urban living in Stobi.
-In later centuries there are some records for a small Slav community that settled here.
-The last historical reference regarding Stobi is about the victory of the Byzantine troops over the military crew of Stobi in eleventh century AD.
+An earthquake in 518 AD marked the beginning of the end of urban life in Stobi.
+Some records mention a small Slav community that settled and lived here in later centuries.
+The last historical reference regarding Stobi is about the victory of the Byzantine troops over the military crew of Stobi in the eleventh century AD.

-Affiliation: Balkan Heritage Field School/Foundation, National Institution Stobi and New Bulgarian University
+Collaborative Universities & Institutions: The Balkan Heritage Foundation, National Institution Stobi and New Bulgarian University.

-Room and Board arrangements: Participants will be accommodated in the archaeological base at the site, in rooms with two to three beds in cabins (recently renovated, air-conditioned, Wi Fi).
-Every cabin has 4 bedrooms + living room, 2 bathrooms with shower and WC.
-There is also a washing machine available.
-Participants are not expected to bring bedclothes or towels.
-Three meals per day are covered by the admission fee.
-Requests for vegetarian food are accepted!
+Accommodation and Food: Participants will be accommodated in the recently renovated air-conditioned cabins at the archaeological base next to the ancient ruins of Stobi, in rooms with two to three beds.
+Every cabin has 4 bedrooms + living room, 2 bathrooms with showers and WC.
+A washing machine and Wi-Fi are available for free.
+Three meals (fresh, homemade food) per day are covered by the admission fee.
+They usually take place (except the lunch packages during the excursions) at the base's premises.
+Requests for vegetarian food are accepted.

-Free time: Films and visits to the neighboring towns/villages are the options for the free time in the evenings.
-Guided visits to the towns of Bitola, Prilep and Ohrid and Ohrid lake (UNESCO World Heritage site) are organized for all field school participants during the weekend.
-Look-up at the suggested travel ideas before/after the field school (not included in the project package and not covered by the admission fee)!
+Free time: Films, sport games and visits to the neighbouring towns/villages are the options for the free time in the evenings.
+Guided visits to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site) will be organized for all field school participants and are covered by the admission fee.

 The Admission fee includes educational and fieldwork activities, tools, materials, full-board accommodation (including three meals per day), Project Handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees and administrative costs.

-The Early bird admission fee for the Project is 1169 EUR (app.1419 USD.
+The Early bird admission fee for the Project is 1169 EUR (app.1519 USD.
 Check current exchange rates!).

-The regular admission fee for the Project is 1299 EUR (app.1579 USD.
+The regular admission fee for the Project is 1299 EUR (app.1688 USD.
 Check current exchange rates!)